syt2/SKNet/README.md

 which did not reach the performance of **20.79** in the paper.
 _If somebody know what caused the problem, please leave me a message._

-I also trained **ResNet50** with the same hyperparameters and settings, and got a performance of 23.30.

-Both of the two pretrained models are provided below.
+The pretrained weights are provided below.

 ## Requirement
-- `pytorch 1.4.0`
+- `pytorch 1.4.0+`
 - `torchvision`
 - `tensorboard 1.14+`
 - `numpy`